vele616/monorepo/packages/jobboard/website/content/jobs/backend-engineer-security-remote-eu-chartmogul-cmtde-gmbh-co-kg-anrpj.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/chartmogul-cmtde-gmbh-co-kg"
 companyWebsite: "https://chartmogul.com/"
-summary: "ChartMogul CMTDE GmbH & Co.
-KG wishes to hire a new backend engineer.
+summary: "ChartMogul wishes to hire a new Backend Engineer.
 If you have 2+ years of work experience as a Ruby engineer, consider applying."
 summaryBackup: "Love #javascript, #golang, #rustlang?
 Check out this job post!"
-featured: 20
+featured: 5
 ---

 ## Job description